NilayanBose/nd081-c1-provisioning-microsoft-azure-vms-project-starter-master/WRITEUP.md

     Note: Multiple VMs can be grouped together to provide better scalability and availability but that again, has an impact on economics of the app (costs).
 - *Choose the appropriate solution (VM or App Service) for deploying the app*
+  - I would choose an App service for a small application like this one.
 - *Justify your choice*

 ### Assess app changes that would change your decision.